cmanage1/cmanage1/README.md

 ## Hi there 👋🏾

-I'm a fourth-year Honours Computer Science and Psychology student @uOttawa.
+I'm a final-year Honours Computer Science and Psychology student @uOttawa.
 While I'm not enjoying the great outdoors 🌳 or making (kind-of) gourmet meals 🧑🏾‍🍳 , I develop applications.
 You can find the source code for all of them here.
 <br><br/>
 📫 If you wish to reach me send me an email at: chethin.manage@gmail dot ca